 Hosted by the McDonough School of Business, BUILD is a Pre-Orientation program that offers intensive academic and leadership development opportunities for incoming first-year and transfer business students in the McDonough School of Business.
 BUILD’s mission is to integrate students from all backgrounds into the undergraduate business community before classes formally begin and provide them with a foundation for success in their first year at Georgetown.
 Minority students and those who identify as first-generation college students are highly encouraged to apply.

 Campaign Bootcamp will give students a behind-the-scenes look at political campaigning.
 Students will learn about the mechanics of political campaigns, from message development and polling to managing volunteers and getting out the vote.
 At the end of the program, students will put their knowledge to the test by simulating a competitive political campaign and helping their candidate win!
-This year, students will be looking at and simulating a real time 2023 campaign.
+This year, students will be looking at and simulating a real time 2024 campaign.

 CURA is a pre-orientation program for first-year students who are interested in exploring the intersections of healthcare and social justice, as well as Jesuit values through service, immersion, dialogue and reflection.
 Through our experiences together and with community leaders across all 8 wards of DC, we aim to develop the future of equity-oriented healthcare professionals, whether they choose careers in medicine, administration, law, policy, media, etc. We will work and grow together in our understanding of care within healthcare and how our actions, as Georgetown students, influence our community.
-Please reach out to cura@georgetown.edu (new window) with any questions!
+Please reach out to cura@georgetown.edu with any questions!

 Offered through the Center for Social Justice, FOCI’s goal is to highlight the vibrancy of the DC community through volunteer activism and meaningful engagement with partners as a way to explore social justice issues, frameworks of solidarity, and pathways for social change.
 The program includes reflecting on individual and collective experiences to consider how you want to lead, serve, and organize for justice on the Hilltop and beyond.
 Start your time at Georgetown building a community of #HoyasForOthers, and begin to learn, live, and love DC.